Let’s Begin With The 90/90/90 rule

 - start to trade your system with very small amount of capital

-- have a plan for how/when you will increase your trade size — eg when you make x amount of profit, your trade size increases by y
+- have a plan for how/when you will increase your trade size — eg when you make x amount of profit, your trade size increases by y.
+Or it might be, “I will only risk a maximum percentage of my capital at any one time”.

-Trading success rate is completely dependent on these elements
+Your trading success rate is completely dependent on these elements.

 The hard part lies in dropping the fantasies and getting the correct mindset to learn